section-engineering-education/engineering-education/articles/Getting-started-with-windows-forms-using-c-#/index.md

 ### Building the form with the controls
 First of all, let's start with the form and change the text to My calculator and the name to Cal_Form using the properties window.

 **Note**: Changing the name of a control or the form will only change the name of the object inside the code.
-This will make it easier to figure out which button or which textbox you are using or editing right now.
+This will make it easier to figure out which button or which textbox you are using or editing at that moment.
 On the other hand, changing the text of a control will only change what is displayed to the user.

 ![Form_name_text](/engineering-education/getting-started-with-windows-forms-using-c-sharp/Form_name_text.png)